27 Interesting Facts About Armenia

 4. From the early 15th century, Armenia was part of the Ottoman Empire.

 5. From 1915 to the early 1920s, between 600,000 and 1.5 million Armenians were killed during a period that saw the systematic killing and deportation of Armenians by the Turks of the Ottoman Empire.
-This later became known as the Armenian genocide.
+This later became known as the Armenian Genocide.

 6. Armenia’s flag is horizontally striped red, blue and orange.
 Red represents the blood shed by Armenians in the past, blue for the land, and orange for courage and work.